Table of Contents

 Universal Life Insurance

-Universal life insurance is a type of permanent life insurance policy, which means that the policy will last as long as the premiums are paid for.
+Universal life insurance is a type of life insurance policy, which means that the policy will last as long as the premiums are paid for.

 Banner Life’s universal policy can be issued up to age 85 and will remain in effect to age 121.
 The minimum death benefit is $50,000.